 How You Can Help

-If you have a pension or hold shares in a pension company please write to your primary contact or customer services, giving your policy number/shareholding as proof you are their customer, and ask for the company’s assurance that they have no intention of investing in the controversial nuclear project Sizewell C. You do not need to write a long letter justifying your question, but if you want to say more you could:
+If you have a pension or hold shares in a pension company please write to your primary contact or customer services, giving your policy number/shareholding as proof you are their customer, and ask for the company’s assurance that they have no intention of investing in the controversial nuclear project Sizewell C. You do not need to justify your question at length but here are some suggestions:

 - Point to the press attention given to Aviva and Legal & General and urge them to follow their example; surely they do not wish to court controversy?